a740g/QB64-MOD-Player/README.md

 Will you add S3M, XM, IT support?

 - Not sure.
 Probably.
-This will require some work.
-Mainly modularization.
+This will require a lot of work.
 But you are free to fork and do it yourself.

 I found a bug.
 How can I help?